fungg0/tp/docs/team/dextboy.md

   - Elaborated on the implementation of `FAP.java`:
     - Explained the command processing mechanism and its interaction with other system components.
   - Detailed the functionality of `Storage.java`:
     - Described the data saving and loading processes, including how data integrity is maintained during these operations.

-### Diagrams:
+### Diagrams

 - **Class Diagrams**:
   - Created class diagrams for `FAP.java` and `Storage.java` that outline the structural relationships and dependencies.

 - **Sequence Diagrams**:
   - Developed sequence diagrams for `Storage.java` illustrating the process flows for saving and loading data, which help in understanding the detailed operations and method calls.

+## User Guide Contributions

+### Documentation

+- **Command Descriptions**:
+  - Wrote detailed descriptions and provided examples for the `add` command, enhancing user comprehension and usability.

 ## Contributions to Team-based Tasks

-- **Key Functionalities**:
-  - Implemented critical functionalities independently that formed the backbone of the application.
+- **Project Infrastructure Setup**:
+  - Set up and configured the GitHub team organization and repository, which included defining branch rules, setting up directories, and integrating continuous integration tools.

+- **Issue Tracker Maintenance**:
+  - Regularly maintained the issue tracker by creating, updating, and linking issues to specific PRs, which streamlined the development process and enhanced team productivity.

-- **Collaboration**:
+- **Release Management**:
-  - Worked closely with team members on integrating various components such as the Parser, Commands, and UI, ensuring seamless functionality across the application.
-  - Engaged in pair programming to mitigate bugs early and refine code efficiency.
+  - Managed the release process for v1.0 and v2.0 by creating release notes, tagging releases, and ensuring that the project adhered to the release schedule, which facilitated the deployment of new features and bug fixes.

-## Review/Mentoring Contributions
+### Collaborative Contributions

-- **Code Reviews**:
+- **Pull Requests and Code Reviews**:
-  - Actively reviewed pull requests to ensure code quality and functionality aligned with project standards.
+  - Reviewed and merged pull requests, ensuring high code quality and consistency with project standards.
-  - Provided constructive feedback to peers, fostering a collaborative and learning-driven environment.
+  - Provided detailed comments and suggestions to improve the proposed changes, fostering a collaborative team environment.

-- **Mentoring**:
-  - Assisted team members in understanding complex parts of the project, enhancing team competence and code quality.

-## Contributions Beyond the Project Team

-- **Bug Reporting and Resolutions**:
-  - Identified and reported critical bugs in other teams’ projects during combined test sessions.
-  - Contributed fixes to external bugs, aiding in the overall stability of peer projects.
+- **Acknowledgments in Developer Guide**:
+  - Contributed to the Developer Guide by including a section for acknowledgments, thanking contributors and tools that have facilitated the project's success.

 ## Additional Contributions

 ### README Page Creation

 - **Overview**:
   - Authored the README page that serves as the front page of our GitHub project repository.
-This page provides project information, quick start details, and links to the User and Developer Guides which are essential for new users and potential contributors.
+This comprehensive page provides essential project information, quick start details, and links to the User and Developer Guides, crucial for onboarding new users and developers.